ANDROID SCAM VICTIMS GUIDE

 If doing this after a scam:

-- Consider setting up as NEW initially
+- Set up as new initially

 - Reinstall apps manually

-Highest Danger Signs
+Highest Danger Signs on Android

 - Verification codes arriving unexpectedly